ChessMax/awesome-programming-languages/README.md

 - [Kawa](https://www.gnu.org/software/kawa/) - Kawa is a general-purpose programming language that runs on the Java platform.
 It aims to combine:
   - the benefits of dynamic scripting languages (non-verbose code with less boiler-plate, fast and easy start-up, a REPL, no required compilation step); with
   - the benefits of traditional compiled languages (fast execution, static error detection, modularity, zero-overhead Java platform integration).
-- [Keli](https://github.com/KeliLanguage/compiler) - Keli is a general purpose programming language where its semantics are mostly based on the pure functional programming model (as of Haskell's) which includes user-defined algebraic datatypes, case matching and higher-order functions, while its syntactic structure is strongly influenced by Smalltalk's message sending syntax, such as the unary, binary and keywords messages.
 - [Kind](https://github.com/Kindelia/Kind) - A minimal, efficient and practical programming language that aims to rethink functional programming from the scratch, and make it right.
 Under the hoods, it is basically Haskell, except without historical mistakes, and with a modern, consistent design.
 On the surface, it aims to be more practical, and to look more like conventional languages.
 Kind is statically typed, and its types are so powerful that you can prove mathematical theorems on it.
 - [Koka](https://github.com/koka-lang/koka) - Koka: a functional language with effects.
 Koka is a strongly typed functional-style language with effect types and handlers.
 # L (7):